nuvolo/pensato/pages/Threading/Launching new threads.md

 ## Async Business Rule

-The most commonly understood ways to process logic asynchronously, the Async BR is a fairly well understood tool to execute some long-running logic when you don't want your database transactions to take too long (which can result in a poor UX)
+The most commonly understood way to process logic asynchronously, the Async BR, is a fairly well understood tool to execute some long-running logic when you don't want your database transactions to take too long (which can result in a poor UX)

 You should use an Async BR when you have long running logic that needs to run in response to a database transaction (EG: Fetch latitude/longitude from an external API when an address is entered or changed).